finbourne/lusid-sdk-java-preview/sdk/docs/FeesAndCommissionsApi.md

 <a name="getApplicableFees"></a>
 # **getApplicableFees**
-> ResourceListOfFeeCalculationDetails getApplicableFees(instrumentIdentifierType, instrumentIdentifier, portfolioScope, portfolioCode, additionalSearchKeys)
+> ResourceListOfFeeCalculationDetails getApplicableFees(instrumentIdentifierType, instrumentIdentifier, portfolioScope, portfolioCode, additionalSearchKeys, fileName)

 [EXPERIMENTAL] GetApplicableFees: Get the Fees and Commissions that may be applicable to a transaction.